manav0/HybridDR_ADF_Repository/README.md

 <!-- -->

--   To create DR Data Factory or tear down existing factory & defined Linked Services (connection managers to data sources), use AzureDataFactoryFoundry program
+-   To create DR Data Factory or tear down existing factory & define Linked Services (connection managers to data sources) for our workflow, use AzureDataFactoryFoundry program

 -   To create all ADF pipelines required for Dual Load Process- Execute Init, Load Process, and Archive Pipeline programs in sequence .